Kwannon (character): Betsy Braddock body swap

-With the moment of her death imminent, Revanche begs Matsu'o to kill her, which he does.
-Her death is felt telepathically by Psylocke and Archangel, while the final truth and some of the telepathic energy she wielded is imprinted onto Matsu'o.
+The Legacy Virus increases Revanche's powers, restoring her memories.
+Revanche then confronts Matsu'o, who denies any involvement with her and Betsy's situation.
+With her death imminent, Revanche begs Matsu'o to kill her, to which he complies.
+Her death is felt telepathically by Psylocke and Archangel, while some of the telepathic energy she wielded is imprinted onto Matsu'o.